ajalab/congo/README.md

 The following types and operations are currently supported.

 - booleans and logical operators
 - integers (`int`, `uint`, `int8`, ...) and basic arithmetic operators.
-Congo treat an integer as a bit-vector.
+Congo treats an integer as a bit-vector.
 - strings (only concatenation, checking equality, and computing length)
-- pointers of above types and dereference.
+- pointers of above types.
+Congo supports pointer dereference and store.
 Congo detects panic caused by nil pointer dereference.
-- pointers of struct
 - function calls within the target package.

-[testdata/](testdata/) contains functions that Congo supports (but there are some exceptions).

 ## Unsupported Features

 Though Congo is being enthusiastically developed, lots of features that you will need are not supported yet.

+- struct
 - floating points
 - storing a value through a pointer
 - arrays and slices